PhantoomDev/bt3-re/Docs/reverse-engineering-guide.md

 ## Getting Started

 ### Extract the DOL File from the ISO
-### Attention!
-I completely forgot to deal with the update partition, will figure out a way to merge it into a single .dol so modifying and code injection is possible, currently looking for a way to merge them

 1. Select the game in the Dolphin browser menu, right-click and select "Properties"
 2. Go to the "Filesystem" tab (on the far right)